aaron1138/Voxel-Stack-Blender/README.md

 ### ⚠️ Warnings and Advisories
  - This software comes with no warranties.
 Print / slice file corruption and printer defects in handling gray pixels may cause **physical and mechanical damage to your printer**.
+ - This software has no respect for your RAM or other resources.
+Use care with selecting Thread count and other options.
  - This program can produce a very high number of gray pixels which is a known bug for most consumer mSLA resin printers using Chitu mainboards.
-This can result in "lasagna bug" corruption, missing layers, missing gray pixels on random layers[^1], or if you are lucky, just very slow image loading before exposure (supposedly older Mars/Saturns).
+This can result in "lasagna bug" corruption, missing layers, missing gray pixels on random layers[^2], or if you are lucky, just very slow image loading before exposure (supposedly older Mars/Saturns).
  - Some layers will look a bit *odd*.
 This especially happens when you have a flat layer in the XY plane which abruptly has protrusions (like rafts).
 Nothing to worry about for rafts.
 For flat exposure / RP tests, it builds some odd fillets around objects.
+ - Used aggressively, Gaussian Blur and similar in the XY blend pipline can weaken supports, especially contact points.
+This is because (a) we are not able to identify supports from the model in the sliced file and (b) unlike slicer blur operations, we are doing a symmetric operation with Gaussian blur without an outward dilation of the edge.
  - Like any other grayscale smoothing this reduces some detail.
 I have tried to give as much control via all the nerd knobs as possible without building a slicer from the ground up (don`t currently have those skills - if you do and want to consult, let me know)
- - Increased Rest After Retract / Wait time before cure of 2s for standard layers and a clean has been successful[^2] to help image loading with sparsely filled build plates (i.e. 6-10 minis) on my Saturn 4 Ultra.
+ - Increased Rest After Retract / Wait time before cure of 2s for standard layers and a clean has been successful[^3] to help image loading with sparsely filled build plates (i.e. 6-10 minis) on my Saturn 4 Ultra.
 I am curious to hear others` findings.

+ [^1]: Ummm, legally distinct from vertical and/or 3D anti-aliasing, something, something....
- [^1]: Observed on Saturn 4 Ultra 12k with Dec 2024 or Mar 2025 firmware.
+ [^2]: Observed on Saturn 4 Ultra 12k with Dec 2024 or Mar 2025 firmware.
 I suppose that is better than lasagna.
- [^2]: The above missing gray pixels every 4th layer or so lead to increasing rest / wait time mentioned above to mitigate
+ [^3]: The above missing gray pixels every 4th layer or so lead to increasing rest / wait time mentioned above to mitigate